 This is why the retainer phase of your orthodontic treatment is so important to maintaining the results.

 What types of retainers are there?

 Hawley retainers have a plastic base that is fitted to the shape of your mouth.
 The plastic base is connected to a wire that wraps around the teeth, keeping them firmly in place.

 Essix retainers are nearly invisible when worn because they are made of a clear plastic.
 However, they aren't as durable as Hawley retainers, so you’ll have to factor in the cost of more frequent replacements.

-Bonded (or fixed) retainers are custom-made wires that is affixed to the teeth with bonding material.
+Bonded (or fixed) retainers are custom-made wires that are affixed to the teeth with bonding material.
 These types of retainers are designed to remain in your mouth for many years, and can only be safely removed by an orthodontist.